 - 1. Is ready to recognize the importance of knowledge in solving cognitive and practical problems and to consult experts in case of difficulties in solving the problem on his own. - 2.
-Is ready to initiate actions for the public interest. - 3.
+Is ready to fulfill social obligations and co-organize activities for the benefit of the social environment. - 3.
 Is willing to think and act in an entrepreneurial manner.